Alumni: Tell us what you’re up to! Share your recent credits and accomplishments with us online.

 Joe Sofranko (BFA ’09) is a writer and executive producer for a dance-themed drama series currently being developed by Fox, known as The Cut.

 Ashley Steed (BA ’09) was named the new editor-in-chief for the rebranding and relaunch of Better Lemons, an online arts and culture publication dedicated to supporting, covering and inspiring artists and audiences in Los Angeles.

 Class of 2010s

 Megan Breen (MFA ‘10) wrote the play Lecherous Honey, a contemporary, multimedia adaption of Henrik Ibsen’s Ghosts.
-It was commissioned by Cock and Bull and will premiere in October in Chicago.
+It was commissioned by the company Cock and Bull, and premiered in October 2016 in Chicago.

 A.J.
 Helfet (BA ’14) was seen in HBO’s All the Way — starring Bryan Cranston, directed by Jay Roach and executive produced by Steven Spielberg.

 Connor Kelly-Eiding (BFA ’11) performed in the play Dry Land at the Kirk Douglas Theatre as a part of Center Theatre Group’s inaugural Block Party program.

 Jennifer Kranz (BA ’14) appeared in the lead role of Jolene Oakes in Musical Theatre West’s production of Dirty Rotten Scoundrels after finishing the workshop for the new musical, Recorded in Hollywood.